1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 - `[params]`
 	- `dateform` / `dateformShort` / `dateformNum` / `dateformNumTime` : Used to render properly formatted date & time.
 Change this if you know what you are doing.
 	- `description` : Put in default description for meta description.
-	- `images` : Put in if you want a background image.
+	- `images` : Used to display image for site, when sharing the page as link to social media (like Twitter)
 	- `themeColor`: Populates theme-color meta.
 Make sure to keep `$theme` in `_predefined.scss` and this same for better color consistency.
 	- `homeSubtitle` : Displays subtitle in Homepage.
 	- `footerCopyright` : Custom copyright for footer.